Battle of Košare: 9–13 April: KLA offensive

 The battle continued until the next morning.
 Then, with artillery support, the KLA took Maja Glava and continued to bombard the Košare Outpost, which resulted in the Yugoslav soldiers having to abandon their posts.
 At 19:00, members of the KLA entered the abandoned outpost and CNN and the British BBC broadcast images of a great number of KLA militants taking the outpost.

-Members of the Yugoslav Forces then retreated towards the second line of defense above the outpost.
+Members of the Yugoslav Forces retreated towards the second line of defense above the outpost.
 Those positions were easier to defend.
 The next day, Yugoslav reserve troops arrived to relieve the First Army.
-One batch of KLA soldiers managed to cut the Yugoslav line of communications, and managed to disable one BOV armoured personnel carrier.
+One batch of KLA soldiers managed to cut the Yugoslav line of communications, and managed to destroy one BOV armoured personnel carrier.
 During the night, the KLA attacked the Yugoslav Army at Opijaz, trying to shatter the resistance of the Yugoslav soldiers, but all of the attacks were unsuccessful and resulted in the Yugoslav Army inflicting heavy losses on the KLA insurgents.
 Meanwhile, the Yugoslavs managed to bring in their Special Forces and also a few artillery pieces.

 On 13 April, the Yugoslav and Albanian armies clashed at the border near Krumë.

 14 April: Yugoslav counter-offensive on Maja Glava

 Albanian Army and KLA artillery continued to shell the Yugoslav Army's positions from Maja Glava and Rrasa e Koshares.
 The Yugoslav Army Headquarters decided to launch a sudden attack and surprise the enemy.
-On April 14, Yugoslav troops attacked Maja Glava.
+On 14 April, Yugoslav troops attacked Maja Glava.
 The distance between the two enemy trenches wasn't longer than 50 meters.
 The Yugoslav Army was unable to take Maja Glava completely, but it prevented the Albanians' artillery from engaging them from their positions.
 The Maja Glava front was stabilized until the end of the war, without any changes on the lines.

 In April, there weren't any changes on the front lines at Rrasa e Koshares and both sides suffered heavy losses.

+26-27 April: KLA attack on Rrasa e Koshares

+During the day, Hisen Berisha drove to the Košare outpost, to meet with KLA fighters.
+At dusk, the KLA fighters split into two groups.
+KLA fighters opened fire on the direction of Yugoslav forces, in an attempt to draw fire from Yugoslav forces and identifying their positions.
+Fierce fighting continued until the morning, with the KLA claiming to have killed 47 Yugoslav soldiers, while seven were dead on the Albanian side.